shellyisrani/shellysproject.github.io/README.txt

 and an assortment of pre-styled elements.
 So, pretty much what you were expecting -- except, of course, for how it's put together, specifically:

-- It's built with components from my Responsive Tools project.
+- It's built with components from my Responsive Tools project. wag

 - It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).